Flight-Free-UK/flight_free_uk_website/source/posts/adventure-begins-at-home.html.markdown

 ---
 ![Picture shows Alastair with his bicycle looking out on to a green and hilly landscape](/images/uploads/yorkshire_view_ahumphreys.jpg "Yorkshire view")

-### The allure of travel differs for each of us.
-But whatever it is that lures us to the corners of the earth, there is one unifying thread: the aeroplane that gets us there.
+## The allure of travel differs for each of us.

+### But whatever it is that lures us to the corners of the earth, there is usually one unifying thread: the aeroplane that gets us there.

 However, flying is not only terrible for the environment and our conscience, it also consumes a significant percentage of our holiday budget and — for short breaks — a painful proportion of our time away.
 Add on to the flights themselves the hours of airport shuttles, early check-ins and ‘just in case’ time and you often end up wasting a whole day of your trip at each end.

 Back in my 20s, I spent four years cycling around the world.
 It was the adventure of a lifetime.
 Now, years later, I wanted to see whether I could find a local journey that replicated some of the freedom, spontaneity, curiosity and variety of those continent-crossing years.

 I grew up in Yorkshire and — like many of our tribe — identify proudly and loudly as a Yorkshireman.
 But I was aware that there was much of my home county that I knew nothing about.
 And so I decided to spend a month cycling around Yorkshire, wild camping and following my nose along the way.

 > "I wanted to see whether I could find a local journey that replicated some of the freedom, spontaneity, curiosity and variety of my continent-crossing years."